gereleth/AdventOfCode2022/Readme.md

 ## Solve times

 Solve times from a single run on my computer.

-Day 24 could use some improvements.
+Available also as a [csv file](outputs/time_stats.csv).

 ![Solve times horizontal bar chart](outputs/time_stats.png)